 Oregano oil is used to flavor foods, but it also has antimicrobial and antifungal abilities.

-According to older research conducted on mice and in vitro, oregano oil was effective against Candida albicans.
+According to older conducted on mice and in vitro, oregano oil was effective against Candida albicans.
 Further research is needed.

 - Combine 2 drops of oregano oil with 1 cup of water.